Konrad von Finckenstein

 Konrad Winrich Graf Finck von Finckenstein, CM KC (born April 4, 1945) is a Canadian public servant who has worked in the areas of trade, commercial, competition and communications law.
 He was appointed to the Order of Canada in 2022.
+He has served since August 2023 as the federal Parliament's Conflict of Interest and Ethics Commissioner.

 Early life

 Von Finckenstein was born in Germany and immigrated to Canada when he was 17.
 He received a Bachelor of Arts (with Honours) from Carleton University in 1967, and a Bachelor of Laws from Queen's University in 1971.

 Career

 In 1973, von Finckenstein entered into the federal public service as a Legal Advisor in the Department of Justice.
 He would go on to occupy senior roles within the Departments of Justice, Industry and External Affairs.

+Trade negotiator

 As Senior General Counsel in the Trade Negotiations Office, he was the chief legal advisor to Simon Reisman during the negotiations that led to the Canada-United States Free Trade Agreement.
 He played a key role in developing the mechanism to resolve disputes and was in charge of its implementation.
-A few years later, oversaw the implementation of the North American Free Trade Agreement.
+A few years later, he oversaw the implementation of the North American Free Trade Agreement.